Sunvalley Shopping Center

 Sunvalley Shopping Center, or more popularly Sunvalley Mall, is a regional shopping center located in Concord, California (one of the suburbs in the San Francisco Bay Area, in east central Contra Costa County).
-Located off Interstate 680, Sunvalley is owned and operated by the Taubman Company and is anchored by two Macy's locations, JCPenney, and Sears.
+Located off Interstate 680, Sunvalley is owned and operated by the Taubman Company and is anchored by two Macy's locations, JCPenney, and notably one of the last 5 remaining Sears.
 The total square footage of the mall is 1.333 million square feet.

 History

 At the time of its construction, Sunvalley Shopping Center was said to be the largest air-conditioned regional shopping center in the world.
 Developed by A. Alfred Taubman, the shopping center opened on August 5, 1967 with a performance by Tony Martin and is 1333000 ft on two floors.
 In the mall's early days it had 40 vendors including three anchor stores: a 233000 ft Macy's, a 241000 ft Sears, and a 216000 ft JCPenney on three floors.
 A fourth anchor tenant was built in 1981: a three-floor, 180000 ft Emporium Capwell, which operated as The Emporium from 1990 to 1995 until the department store's sale to Federated Department Stores; this location later became a Macy's Men's/Home/Cellar/Backstage, reducing the number of different anchor tenants in the mall to three.
 A World's Fare food court made up of international restaurants also included staples like donuts and Kentucky Fried Chicken; stores included piano-organ stores, an art gallery, a pet shop, a post office, an ice skating rink, cages of rare birds, and water fountains in numerous locations.
 The SunValley Cinema had 1,500 seats.
 The parking lot has 9,000 spaces.

-On December 23, 1985, a twin-engine light plane crashed into the mall after missing its initial landing attempt at nearby Buchanan Field.
+On December 23, 1985, a twin-engine Beechcraft 95-A55 crashed into the mall after missing its initial landing attempt at nearby Buchanan Field.
 Seven people died, including three on the plane, and seventy-seven were injured.
-The accident caused $3.5 million in damages to the mall.
+The accident caused $3.5 million in damage to the mall.